 Make sure that you submit a photo to the right category.
 It is one of the common submission mistakes seen amongst amateur photographers.
 So, read and understand the type carefully.

-If you have any confusion about whether your image is matching the category, then it is a good idea to take a second opinion from your friends.
+If you have any confusion about whether your image is matching the category or not, then it is a good idea to take a second opinion from your friends.

 8. Submit your Best Pictures 😇